We know the feeling, you drift off to sleep without a hitch and then inexplicably wake up in the middle of the night and can't sleep.

 7. Pop a pill

 There are lots of herbal sleep remedies that can aid an uninterrupted night’s sleep.
-Most are recommended to take before bed, but if you’re lying staring at the ceiling at 3am, the mere action of taking something that promises to help you sleep might be enough to help you drift off – a bit of a placebo effect maybe, but if it does the job… Ask in the health food shop or at the local chemist for recommendations.
+Most are recommended to take before bed, but if you’re lying staring at the ceiling at 3am, the mere action of taking something that promises to help you sleep might be enough to help you drift off – a bit of a placebo effect maybe, but if it does the job… Ask in the health food shop or at the local chemist for recommendations on sleeping tablets.

 8. Go to your happy place